|

 the total computation time.
 This method is merely a wrapper

-around doFinal
+around doFinal.

 The modulus and the exponent must have been set before calling

-specifies the number of digits that
+The argument offset specifies the number of digits that

-are longer than the
+the base and the result are longer than the

 configured key size.
 For bases and results that are used with